 In what I believe was a first for the band, this was a conceptual release from top to bottom, telling the story of a zombie plague taking over the American mid-west, before going global and dooming mankind.
 (In 2021, this is relevant for a whole other reason.)
 No longer screaming and chugging for the big man upstairs, but for the gruesome things going bump in the night, about humanity’s losing war with the dead that they once buried, the band played right into this hopeless yet fun concept.
 Because having a gimmick is fine, just make sure you own it.
 It’s why there’s endless love for whenever Ice Nine Kills musically recreate literature or film, like on ‘Every Trick In The Book‘ (2015) or ‘The Silver Scream‘ (2018) respectively; they lean full-tilt into it.
 TDWP did exactly that here.

 ‘Zombie‘ represented a seismic shift for TDWP.
 Both in their trajectory as a band and in their sound overall.
-So much so that it’s maybe even fair to say that the success and love for this EP created such goodwill that it propelled them forward into the next decade and their huge growth since.
+So much so that it’s maybe even fair to say that the success and love for this EP created such goodwill that it propelled them forward into the next decade and their growth since.
 It was an EP that laid down the sonic groundwork and songwriting foundation for what would later become ‘Dead Throne,’ one of my favourite TDWP releases.
-(Like Norma Jean, this band’s best work is from the 2010s.)
+(Like Norma Jean, this band’s best work is found in the 2010s.)

 ‘Zombie‘ is a rare metalcore release that everyone just seems to like.
 Or at the very least, can tolerate and appreciate.
 Anecdotally, I’ve never seen anyone ever really bash this EP.
 Fans of the band hungrily salivated over its brains upon release, and people like myself who didn’t mind a few songs of theirs could clearly see that it was leagues ahead of anything they’d attempted previously.
 How highly would I rate it?
 Probably not as high as you might think; the band have far better releases.
-But it’s still a solid and very cool EP, and I love it insofar as the fact that the successes and the diverse musical ventures that I champion of TDWP (‘Transit Blues‘ and ‘The Act‘) wouldn’t be what they are without this release coming first and leaving the band’s system.
+But it’s still a solid and very cool EP, and I love it insofar as the fact that the successes and the diverse musical ventures that I champion of TDWP (‘Transit Blues‘ and ‘The Act‘) wouldn’t be what they are without this release coming first.
 There is no ‘Dead Throne,’ no astronaut-themed ‘Space‘ EP even, without ‘Zombie‘ and I pay my dues to it.

 Truly, the band had never sounded so fired up, with higher BPMs and slicker fusions of synthesisers and riffs into their sub-dropping breakdown-heavy formula.
 Something you feel deep in your chest with opener ‘Escape.’
 This is the proof-of-concept, about outrunning and outliving the zombies; the first song written to see if this idea would work.
 ‘Escape‘ begins on a dark rainy night, as dramatic strings and synths slowly build, and as a VERY 2010 reverse swell rises from the grave, the band drop six feet into a short-lived metalcore overture.
 Then that “Oh my god… they’re everywhere” sound bite is fearfully uttered, and like pulling the pin on a grenade, TDWP shift into full gear with demented harmonics, mean double-kicks, symphonic elements, piano runs, huge singing choruses, and generic but well-executed breakdowns.
 The groaning sounds of the horde are heard before a painful metalcore trope – the old gun-cocking sample – sets off the song’s main breakdown, synced up with certain musical cues for maximum headshot effect.